MicrosoftDocs/fabric-docs/docs/data-warehouse/share-warehouse-manage-permissions.md

 ### ReadAll permissions

-A shared recipient with **ReadAll** permissions can find the ABFSS path to the specific file in OneLake from the Properties pane in the [!INCLUDE [fabric-dw](includes/fabric-dw.md)] editor.
+A shared recipient with **ReadAll** permissions can find the [Azure Blob File System (ABFS) path](/azure/storage/blobs/data-lake-storage-introduction-abfs-uri) to the specific file in OneLake from the Properties pane in the [!INCLUDE [fabric-dw](includes/fabric-dw.md)] editor.
 The shared recipient can then use this path within a Spark Notebook to read this data.

 The following animated gif shows how a user with **ReadAll** permissions is able to query the data in `FactSale` with a Spark query in a new notebook.